Ancient Egypt in the Western imagination: Middle Ages

+Renaissance and Enlightenment

-During the Renaissance the German Jesuit scholar Athanasius Kircher gave an allegorical "decipherment" of hieroglyphs through which Egypt was thought of as a source of ancient mystic or occult wisdom.
+Renaissance, by the influence of Hermeticism and Platonism, saw the origin of a European scholar trend that has been called Egyptosophy, the belief that ancient Egypt was the source of all esoteric, magical, and spiritual wisdom, a concept distinct from modern academic Egyptology.
+German Jesuit scholar Athanasius Kircher (1602-1680) gave an allegorical "decipherment" of hieroglyphs through which Egypt was thought of as a source of ancient mystic or occult wisdom.
 In alchemist circles, the prestige of "Egyptians" rose.
-A few scholars, however, remained skeptic: in the 16th century, Isaac Casaubon determined that the Corpus Hermeticum of the great Hermes Trismegistus was actually a Greek work of about the 4th century CE (even though Casaubon's work was also criticized by Ralph Cudworth).
+A few scholars, however, remained skeptical: in the 16th century, Isaac Casaubon determined that the Corpus Hermeticum of the great Hermes Trismegistus was actually a Greek work of about the 4th century CE (even though Casaubon's work was also criticized by Ralph Cudworth).

 18th century

 Early in the 18th century, Jean Terrasson had written Life of Sethos, a work of fiction, which launched the notion of Egyptian mysteries.
 In an atmosphere of antiquarian interest, a sense arose that ancient knowledge was somehow embodied in Egyptian monuments and lore.
 Egyptian imagery pervaded the European Freemasonry of the time and its imagery, such as the eye on the pyramid.
 Contemporaneously, the Great Seal of the United States (1782), which appears on the United States one-dollar bill also features this imagery.
 There are Egyptian references in Mozart's Masonic-themed Die Zauberflöte (The Magic Flute, 1791), and his earlier unfinished "Thamos".

 The revival of curiosity about the Antique world, seen through written documents, spurred the publication of a collection of Greek texts that had been assembled in Late Antiquity, which were published as the corpus of works of Hermes Trismegistus.
 But the broken ruins that sometimes appeared in paintings of the episode of the Rest on the Flight into Egypt were always of Roman character.

 With historicism came the first fictions set in the Egypt of the imagination.
 Shakespeare's Antony and Cleopatra had been set partly in Alexandria, but its protagonists were noble and universal, and Shakespeare had not been concerned to evoke local color.